Quick Reference

 Why it matters: Shows whether the learning is doing its job and connects training back to business outcomes.

-Extras: Blog post · Question bank
+Resources: Blog post · Question bank

 B